A multifractional option pricing formula: Summary

 \section{Summary}

 We have modeled the price fluctuation by means of a Geometric Brownian motion driven by a multifractional Brownian motion where the Hurst exponent is an exclusive function of time.
 Our main result here is the obtention of the analytical multifractional Black-Scholes formula by means of the multifractional Ito calculus, the related Fokker-Planck equation, and the actuarial approach to price option under the physical measure $\mathbb{P}$.
 Since mBm is a generalization for both Bm and fBm, the classical and fractional Black Scholes option pricing are recovered.
-Empirical fits over SPX ATM European Call options show better performance using a time-varying Hurst exponent.
-The option pricing under different extensions of the multifractional Brownian motion is a field of further research.
+On the experimental side, a numerical validation with real market data was carried out using SPX ATM European Call options quotes, exhibing higher empirical fit if we consider a time-dependent Hurst exponent.
+The option pricing under several functions for the Hurst exponent and different extensions of the multifractional Brownian motion are field of further research.